rohanreddych/Document-image-binarization/README.md

 # Document-image-binarization
-Using Neural Networks to create do one of the preprocessing steps in OCR i.e Document Image Binarization
+Using Neural Networks to create do one of the preprocessing steps in OCR i.e Document Image Binarization.

+## Dataset

+The dataset consists of scanned images of telugu novels and their binary images (Binary Images made by using a threshold).

 ## Original Image